wrkzcoin/wrkzcoin/scripts/docker/README.md

 `android/app/build.gradle` signs release builds with the **debug** key: the `.apk` installs from a download, but re-sign the `.aab` with your own keystore before uploading it to a store.

+By default the target builds each artefact twice, once per entry in `MOBILE_MODES`.
+The release artefact keeps the plain name; the debug one is suffixed `-debug`.
+A debug build runs the Dart VM in JIT mode with the debug banner drawn and the observatory port open, which makes it several times larger and much slower - give it to testers who need logs, not to users, and never upload it to a store.
+Both modes package the same `Release`-built `libwallet_capi.so`, which is compiled once per ABI and reused, so the second mode costs only its Gradle and Dart work.
+Set `MOBILE_MODES=release` to get the previous behaviour.

 ## Toolchain versions